ARTbio/startbio/docs/Run-Galaxy/GalaxyKickStart.md

-0. The shebang line (`#!`) says that it is a script code that has to be executed by the shell bash which can be found in the /usr/bin/env environment
+1. The shebang line (`#!`) says that it is a script code that has to be executed by the shell bash which can be found in the /usr/bin/env environment
-1. set -e says to the bash interpreter to exit the run at first error (to avoid catastrophes)
+2. `set -e` says to the bash interpreter to exit the run at first error (to avoid catastrophes)
-2. update apt package database
+3. update apt package database
-3. install `python-pip`, `python-dev`, `python-setuptools` (these 3 packages are required to install pip), `git` (to clone and manage GitHub repositories) and `htop` (a monitoring tool) using the package installer `apt-get`
+4. installs `python-pip`, `python-dev`, `python-setuptools` (these 3 packages are required to install pip), `git` (to clone and manage GitHub repositories) and `htop` (a monitoring tool) using the package installer `apt`
-4. Is just a command to inform the user about run state.
+5. Is just a command to inform the user about run state.
 This will prompt "Upgrading pip version" in the console
-5. does what is stated before ! : this is the command to upgrade the pip program that was installed with installation of `python-pip`, `python-dev` and `python-setuptools`.
+6. does what is echoed before by the previous line : this is the command to upgrade the pip program that was installed with installation of `python-pip`.
 `pip` is a recursive acronym that can stand for either "Pip Installs Packages" or "Pip Installs Python".
-6. will prompt the version of pip in the console
+7. will prompt the version of pip in the console
-7. install `ansible`, version 2.4, using `pip` !
+8. install `ansible`, version 2.7.4, using `pip`
 8. will prompt the version of ansible in the console
-9. clone the GalaxyKickStart Repository available at https://github.com/ARTbio/GalaxyKickStart.git, branch indicated as a parameter in the command line, creating locally the `GalaxyKickStart` folder.
+10. clone the GalaxyKickStart Repository available at https://github.com/ARTbio/GalaxyKickStart.git, creating locally the `GalaxyKickStart` folder.
+The repository `branch` that is cloned is indicated as a parameter in the command line (the `$1`).
-10. Change directory, ie goes to /root/GalaxyKickStart
+11. Changes directory, i.e. goes to /root/GalaxyKickStart
-11. says to ansible to install additional roles (collection of files to control ansible) which are not the the GalaxyKickStart repository but whose address is stated in the file `requirements_roles.yml`.
+12. Says to ansible to install additional roles (collection of files to control ansible) which are not the the GalaxyKickStart repository but whose address is stated in the file `requirements_roles.yml`.
 These roles will be installed in the subdirectory `/root/GalaxyKickStart/roles/`.
 NB: `ansible-galaxy` has *nothing* to do with Galaxy, the name of this ansible command is serendipitous.
-12. triggers the play of the playbook `galaxy.yml` by ansible.
+13. triggers the play of the playbook `galaxy.yml` by ansible.
 The target host of the playbook is defined in the file `inventory_files/galaxy-kickstart`, as well as how ansible will interact with the target.
 Here, we play the playbook on the same computer (localhost).
+14. A commented line (start with `#`) --> will not operate in the script
-13. Prompt the end of deployment.
-Galaxy should be up and running.
+15. Prompts the end of the deployment
+16. A commented line (start with `#`) --> will not operate in the script
+17. A commented line (start with `#`) --> will not operate in the script